paulvha/sen55/README.md

 ## Getting Started
 As part of a larger project I am looking at analyzing and understanding the air quality.
-I have done a number of projects on air-sensors, including the SPS30 from Sensirion.
+I have done a number of projects on air-sensors.
 This is a version of a working driver + examples.
 More work continues to happen to create examples and compare against other sensors.

 ## Prerequisites